For 13-year-old Elissa-Kate, who reads up to three books a day, reading offers fun new adventures – on and off the page.

 'Making friends is pretty easy because I read.'

 The Premiers' Reading Challenge overlaps with International Women's Day (IWD) which celebrates women's achievements — past and present.

 Book lists for the Challenge include some dazzling female talent, with international writers like J.K.
 Rowling and Sue Townsend steady favourites.

 The lists also boasts home grown authors Cath Crowley, Jane Godwin, and Demet Divaroren, who also won the Victorian Premier's Literary Award in the Young Adult category.

 Elissa-Kate and her new school friends have pledged to read 20 books by September as part of this year's Challenge.

 'My friends and I love Cath Crowley,' Elissa-Kate says.

 'Her books are so good, they make me imagine everything that's happening.
 It's like she's making a movie in my head.'

 'We're all reading different books for the Challenge.
 My friends can tell me the stories they've read and I can tell them what I've read.
 Then I can borrow their books and read even more!'

-The Premiers' Reading Challenge in the Education State
+The Premiers' Reading Challenge

 Research shows that reading helps children develop resilience so they can cope with life's challenges.
 Reading gives children the means to connect with others, develop empathy and complete their goals.